diacritics/api/spec/README.md

 These filters don't manipulate the actual data, therefore the response will be almost identical like specified in [the specification](https://github.com/diacritics/database/tree/master/spec#31-diacriticsjson).
 The only difference is that it will only list languages or language variants that are matching the specified metadata filters.

+Note that metadata filter names and values are handled case insensitive.

 ### language

 Filters the response by language.
 Can be one of the following case insensitive values: